 Dr. Tuite completed her doctorate in Educational Leadership in 2020 and her dissertation is entitled: An Exploration of the Sense of School Belonging, Connectedness, and Life Satisfaction of Students from a Residential High Ability High School, Differentiated by Sexual Orientation and Gender Identity.

 B.A. – Roosevelt University

 Office: AH 115

-After some time away, Nathan (Class of ’13) realized he couldn’t stay away from Wagoner for too long.
-He is back again for a second year on staff as the first floor Student Life Team Leader.
-As an Academy Alum, Nathan spent more than a few nights in the hallowed halls of our student housing.
-After graduating from the Academy, he set his sights on the big city to pursue a Bachelor of Arts in Psychology with an emphasis in Mental Health from Roosevelt University in downtown Chicago.
+After some time away, Nathan (Class of ’13) realized he couldn’t stay away from the Academy for too long.
+After graduating from the Academy, he set his sights on the big city to pursue a Bachelor of Arts in Psychology from Roosevelt University in downtown Chicago.
 While he no longer lives there, you can still see a 10-foot image of him plastered along Congress Parkway on the side of his university—so a part of him never left Chicago.
 Nathan returned to the Academy to be a Student Life Counselor back in 2018 and was promoted to Student Life Team Leader shortly thereafter.
 During his time working in Residence Life, Nathan’s custodial groups were the undefeated Academy Spirit Week Champions.
 Although he loved being on the Student Life Staff, he moved over to the Admissions Team in the Spring of 2020 to help bring in the next generation of Academy students.

 International Program Director